 The “dividend millionaire” stories are by far the most popular type of content on the site.
-Month after month it seems to rank number one in the list of search engine terms that brings folks here.
+Month after month it seems to rank number one in the list of search engine terms that bring folks here.
 The prospect of earning tens of thousands of dollars a month in passive income is obviously a big draw!
 Hopefully I can keep serving them up.

-On that note the story of Russ Gremel is one that caught my eye recently.
+On that note, the story of Russ Gremel is one that caught my eye recently.
 I first discovered it in 2017 and it resurfaced a few months back when news broke that he had died.
-As young boy Russ Gremel saw his life tipped upside down by the Great Depression.
+As young boy, Russ Gremel saw his life tipped upside down by the Great Depression.
 His father had been a speculator and lost everything in the preceding stock market crash.
-In Gremel’s own words they went from “comparable wealth to abject poverty in twenty-four hours”.
+In Gremel’s own words, they went from “comparable wealth to abject poverty in twenty-four hours”.
 He credited the experience as a motivating factor for his buy-and-hold style.

-As far as I can tell Gremel’s investing story began in around 1947/48.
+As far as I can tell, Gremel’s investing story began in around 1947/48.
 That was the moment he invested the quite significant sum of $1,000 (roughly $11,000 in today’s terms) into shares of Walgreens stock.
 His reasoning for picking Walgreens?
 Folks will always need medicine and women will always buy makeup.
 And that’s it.
 His story literally is as simple as that one single investment (as far as reports go anyway).

-Just to put things into context let’s imagine that Russ Gremel was a bit late to the investing game.
-Rather than starting out at the age of 27/28 in the late-1940s imagine that he made that Walgreen’s investment two decades later instead.
-The net effect of having around 30% less time in the market means he would have needed eight-and-a-half times the initial investment in order to make that $2 million donation in 2017.
+There are a couple of things that make the Gremel story stand out.
+Firstly, it is rare that we get a story that deals with a one-off investment.
+Most folks tend to save along the way for obvious reasons.
+In Gremel’s case, the severe length of time his investment had to compound made up for the lack of regular saving.
+Just to put things into context, let’s imagine that Russ Gremel was a bit late to the investing game.
+Rather than starting out at the age of 27/28 in the late-1940s, imagine that he made that Walgreen’s investment two decades later instead.
+The net effect of having around 30% less time in the market?
+He would have needed eight-and-a-half times the initial investment to make that $2m donation in 2017.

-Secondly Gremel’s personal circumstances mean he could leave the investment virtually untouched.
-Like most folks I’ve profiled so far Russ Gremel did not marry and he did not have any children.
+Secondly, Gremel’s personal circumstances mean he could leave the investment virtually untouched.
+Like most folks I’ve profiled so far, Russ Gremel did not marry and he did not have any children.
 He lived a frugal life, though in his case it seems that he did not use the savings from his frugality to finance stock investments.
-Instead he committed 10% of his earnings to savings, and presumably that is what partly financed his early retirement from practicing law at the age of 45.
+Instead, he committed 10% of his earnings to savings, and presumably that is what partly financed his early retirement from practicing law at the age of 45.